Just Like Robin Hood

-- Felicia Hardy/Black Cat from Spider-Man has had periods like this.
+- Felicia Hardy/Black Cat from Spider-Man has occasionally did this Depending on the Writer.

 - In Batman: Golden Streets of Gotham, Batman is Bruno Vanekow, a railroad worker whose parents die in a fire similar to the Triangle Shirtwaist Factory Fire.
 He dons a bat costume and becomes a self-styled Robin Hood, stealing from the city's rich and powerful and donating to charity.

 - Oddly enough, the Penguin had this personality (anti-villainous type) in his very first appearance in The Batman Adventures (based on Batman: The Animated Series).
 He's extremely arrogant, has a Hair-Trigger Temper and complains about being Surrounded by Idiots - but he's also given the quasi-sympathetic trait of half-scorning, half-envying the richest men in Gotham City, and (with the help of The Joker) executes a series of clever robberies of the homes and businesses of these plutocrats and then gives most of the money to charities of all kinds, making himself a respectable figure in Gotham and nearly winning an award for his "altruism."
 When the award goes to Bruce Wayne instead, the Penguin tries to avenge himself by robbing Wayne Enterprises (unaware that Wayne is actually Batman), and when his gang is defeated and Batman tricks him into publicly confessing to his crimes, the Penguin explains that his motivation for the robberies was partly to win himself some respect and partly to take out his resentment on the "fat cats", whose behavior always "made me sick."
 We also see the Penguin looking over a pretentious, nearly abstract piece of modern art in the lobby of the Wayne building and expressing his contempt for it ("Now, what is that supposed to be?
 It doesn't even look like anything!").
 He tells his Mooks that, if anything, he's doing society a favor by making sure all that money isn't spent on anything wasteful.